MonashSmartStructures/ospgrillage/_sources/rst/Installation.rst.txt

     pip install -r /path/to/requirements.txt

-Testing module
+Tests
 -------------------
-The module comes with a test file named `test_file.py` which users can run on the terminal.
+The module comes with a pytest protocol named `test_file.py` which users can run on the terminal.

 .. code-block:: python